williamlegotyler/BonziBuddy_RENEWED/README.md

 4. download and install "TTS TruVoice di Lernout & Hauspie".
 5. go into "C:\Program Files\bonzibuddy renewed" and execute the "launch.bat".

+# anvitiruses

+For some reason this project gets flagged by a decent amount of antivuruses and antiviruses engines.
+I assume because their matching similarities to bonzibuddy.
+I'll try my best to fix this in future updates.

 Hope you'll like this project!